 Bent shaft issues can generate significant axial vibration with phase variations approaching 180°.
 The location of the bend on the shaft determines whether dominant instability occurs at 1X RPM (near the shaft center) or 2X RPM (near the coupling).
 Detecting a bent pump shaft can be achieved using dial indicators.

-3. Pump impeller Imbalance
+3. Pump Impeller Imbalance

 Pumps can sometimes exhibit symptoms that might lead one to suspect misalignment, faulty bearings, or overheating issues.
 However, the underlying issue can often be traced back to an imbalance within the pump assembly or another related component.
 This imbalance can have far-reaching consequences, including generating percussive forces and increasing heat levels within the pump.